datadesk/jquery-geocodify/docs/demonstrations.rst

 Address type whitelisting
 -------------------------

 The whitelist of acceptable address types can be used to filter the results before they appear in the dropdown.
-In this example, the form is configured to only return airports.
+In this example, the input is configured to only return airports.
 Try searching for "LAX" or "Charles De Gaulle."

 .. raw:: html

-   <form id="geocodify-address-type-whitelisting"></form>
+   <input id="geocodify-address-type-whitelisting"></input>
    <script type="text/javascript">
         $("#geocodify-address-type-whitelisting").geocodify({
             onSelect: function (result) { alert(result); },